AN/ALE-55 fiber-optic towed decoy

 The AN/ALE-55 Fiber-Optic Towed Decoy, or ALE-55, is an RF countermeasure system defending aircraft from radar-guided air-to-air and surface-to-air anti-aircraft missiles.
-The system was developed by BAE Systems Electronic Systems for the B-1B Lancer and F/A-18E/F Super Hornet with over 3,800 units delivered before 2010.
-As part of the B-1B and F/A-18E/F's Integrated Defensive Electronic Countermeasures (IDECM), the ALE-55 is integrated with the aircraft's AN/ALQ-214 internally mounted receiver/processor/techniques generator.
+The system is manufactured by BAE Systems Electronic Systems for the Rockwell B-1B Lancer and F/A-18E/F Super Hornet with over 3,800 units delivered before 2010.
+As part of the B-1B and F/A-18E/F's integrated defensive electronic countermeasures (IDECM), the ALE-55 integrates with the aircraft's AN/ALQ-214 internally mounted receiver/processor/techniques generator.

-In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/ALE-55" designation represents the 55th design of an Army-Navy airborne electronic device for countermeasures ejection equipment.
+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/ALE-55" designation represents the 55th design of an ArmyNavy airborne electronic device for countermeasures ejection equipment.
 The JETDS system is now also used to name all Department of Defense and some NATO electronic systems.